 (o) if programs relate to a particular industry, details of any advisory group of employers and practitioners from within the industry who have provided advice on program design and marketplace requirements;

 (p) details of each program’s development, including the involvement of peers and experts external to the institution in the development of the program;

 (q) demonstration of the need and the student demand for each program, including, if a similar program is currently offered in Nova Scotia, the rationale for introducing the program;

-(r) an application fee of $500 payable to the Minister of Finance;
+(r) an application fee of $500 payable to the Minister of Finance and Treasury Board;

 (s) the review fees determined under subsection 6(3).

 6 (1) An applicant must undergo a program and institutional review conducted by the Minister or, at the request of the Minister, by the Maritime Provinces Higher Education Commission or another body that the Minister approves.